jakobyoung1/RADexplorer/README.md

 ## Citation

-If you use RADexplorer in your work, please cite the RADSuite package suite (citation tbd).
+If you use RADx in your work, please cite the RADSuite package suite (citation tbd).

 ---